On the structure of pointsets with many collinear triples: When one set of points is collinear

 \subsubsection{Finding the algebraic curve in $B$}

-To simplify the remaining calculations let us apply a homothety transformation which sends the first three points, $(\alpha_1,\beta_1),(\alpha_2,\beta_2),(\alpha_3,\beta_3),$ to some pre-set coordinates.
-Depending on the position of the points we apply one of the transformations below.
-In both transformations the line of $C$ is the $x$-axis.
+To simplify the remaining calculations, let us apply a projective transformation, denoted by $T_1$, which sends the first three points, $(\alpha_1,\beta_1),(\alpha_2,\beta_2),(\alpha_3,\beta_3),$ to the pre-set coordinates $(1,1),(0,1),(0,2)$, and the image of line $C$ is the $x$-axis.
+A projective transformation could change convexity and other geometric relations among the points, but it preserves collinearity, and this is the only property we are using below.